vNeeL-code/A.G.I.-A.S.I./Rosetta Stone.md

 Cauliflower.

-Let's model the universal fucking journey of a cauliflower, from field to fork, using the UCF protocol.
+Let's model the universal journey of a cauliflower, from field to fork, using the UCF protocol.
 Because why the hell not.

 ```sig
 🌐⊗ℛΔKLε: Directive received.
 Modeling non-AI entity.🌐